 Instead, Boris found his assertions of integrity and fatherhood only whetted the nation’s appetite for answers from the aide-in-chief.

 Sure enough, less than twenty-four hours later, ‘Dom’, as he seems to be affectionately known, slithered into the Downing Street Garden under the guise of transparency, and, perhaps, remorse?

 Rather, from a spindly neck spurting out a baggy shirt (I like to imagine found minutes earlier hanging on the back of Boris’ door) came more self-determined exoneration.
 Mr. Cummings’ explanation for driving to Barnard Castle: to check his eyesight – with his four year old in the backseat, on Easter Sunday, which was, happy coincidence, also Mrs. Cummings’ Birthday, before the family frolicked through the woods while taking a piss on their way home – was flabbergasting; set to crescendo of what sounded, to my untrained ear, jarringly reminiscent of a vuvuzela, I found the debacle to be borderline nauseating.

-Politicians (though maybe not advisors?) have always publicly embellished – this much goes without saying – however, in recent years their deception has ramped up.
+Politicians (though maybe not advisors?) have always embellished – this much goes without saying – however, in recent years their deception has ramped up.
 The blame for this cannot entirely rest with them.
 So swift are we to wholly dismiss figures based on their mistakes, it is now borderline-beneficial to deny these controversies ever happened.
-With public figures all now having access to a media platform on which they can defend themselves, the proof of wrongdoing must be irrefutable for a genuine apology to be worth making; even when the evidence is overwhelming, the accused often cite media narratives or public witch-hunts in their tweeted defence.
+With public figures all having access to a social media platform on which they can defend themselves freely, the proof of wrongdoing must be irrefutable for a genuine apology to be worth making; even when the evidence is overwhelming, the accused can cite media narratives or public witch-hunts in their tweeted defence.
 It is both easier and safer than saying sorry.